 Help us in the race against dementia

 University College London, UK

-Dr Sogorb-Esteve completed a degree in biology at the University of Alicante, her hometown in Spain; followed by a masters degree and PhD in neuroscience at the University Miguel Hernandez de Elche in Spain.
-Aitana then worked as a postdoctoral researcher at the Dementia Research Centre at University College London, studying fluid biomarkers in frontotemporal dementia.
+Dr Aitana Sogorb-Esteve has a degree in biology at the University of Alicante and a master’s degree and PhD in neuroscience at the University Miguel Hernandez de Elche in Spain.
+Aitana worked as a postdoctoral researcher at the Dementia Research Centre at University College London, studying fluid biomarkers in frontotemporal dementia.

-Aitana was awarded the RAD Fellowship in 2021.
-Her research is focused on the study of biomarkers to assess the synaptic dysfunction in frontotemporal dementia.
+Aitana was awarded a Race Against Dementia Fellowship in 2021.
+Her research studies biomarkers to assess the synaptic dysfunction in frontotemporal dementia.
 She is developing a method to measure these synaptic markers in blood samples.

-“This fellowship offers the best scenario for developing dementia research thanks to Sir Jackie Stewart’s input from Formula 1.
-I am very eager to learn from Formula 1 engineers and mentors to speed up the development of my project and apply their ideas to my research.
-I truly believe that the combination of expertise this fellowship offers will be the key to create life-changing breakthroughs in dementia research.”
+I am very eager to learn from Formula 1 engineers and mentors to speed up the development of my project.
+The combination of expertise that the fellowship offers will be the key to create life-changing breakthroughs in dementia research

 Dr Aitana Sogorb-Esteve

-The project uses a large set of samples from the Genetic FTD Initiative allowing an understanding of how synapses change from the pre-symptomatic through to the symptomatic period.
-Beyond providing important insight into the mechanisms of disease, the development of such markers will be useful for future trials, potentially indicating restoration of synaptic function after treatment.
+The project allows a greater understanding of how synapses change from the pre-symptomatic to the symptomatic period – taking advantage of the Genetic FTD Initiative’s large sample set.
+Beyond providing insight into the mechanisms of disease, the development of such markers will benefit future trials, potentially indicating restoration of synaptic function after treatment.

+Help us in the race against dementia